 A bug may be similar to others and therefore get rejected by mistake.
 Explain why your bug is unique to ensure that the dispute is handled correctly.

 - All disputes, tester messenger discussions, and discussion thread discussions are monitored by uTest and the customer.
 Therefore, be professional in your communication at all times.

 - Any disputes must be submitted using the dispute feature.
 Never ask customers not to reject your bug as ‘works as designed’ as this may result in the suspension of your account.

 - Click on your rejected bug.
-Next, click on the Dispute Rejection button as shown in the following uTester Basics course.
+Next, click on the Dispute Rejection button as shown on this FAQ.

 - Explain why you are disputing the rejected bug